SoiZig

 • Yoga: Everyone can access any and all branches of yoga.

-• Integral Yoga® Hatha Yoga: At least some, if not all, aspects of an Integral Yoga® Hatha Yoga class are accessible and/or can be modified to suit an individual where they are at.
-For example, there are chair yoga, gentle yoga, therapeutic yoga, senior yoga, prenatal yoga, and postpartum yoga classes for certain populations who could benefit from a class with a more specialized approach.
-Before taking a Hatha Yoga class, please:
+• Integral Yoga® Hatha Yoga: At least some, if not all, aspects of an Integral Yoga® Hatha Yoga practice are accessible and/or can be modified to suit an individual where they are at.
+For example, there are chair yoga, gentle yoga, "therapeutic"/restorative yoga, senior yoga, prenatal yoga, and postpartum yoga classes for certain populations who could benefit from a class with a more specialized approach.
+Before taking a Yoga class, please:

-• Take one of the above-mentioned specialized yoga classes that cater to your current unique needs;
+• Take a specialized yoga class (such as one of the above-mentioned ones) which caters to your current unique needs, if applicable;

-• If you are pregnant or have given birth in the preceding 2 months, please take a prenatal or postpartum yoga class, respectively, instead of a basic Hatha Yoga class.
+• For example, if you are pregnant or have given birth in the preceding 2 months, please take a prenatal or postpartum yoga class, respectively, instead of a basic Hatha Yoga class.
 (Please see here for my prenatal yoga classes.)

 • Check in with your yoga teacher about any limitations, recent injuries and/or surgeries, and concerns related to the physical practices;